Devi27-create/AWS-SNOWFLAKE-TABLEAU/README.md

 **1. Project Title/ Headline:**

 ***Dashboard Title: Energy Consumption Dashboard***
-This project presents an innovative and interactive data visualization tool designed to facilitate the exploration of kilowatt-hour (KWH) and carbon stack usage (CSU) across various countries.
+This project presents an innovative and interactive data visualization tool designed to facilitate the exploration of KWH and CSU across various countries.

 **2. Short Description:**